kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/src/System_Platform _Software/README.md

 </div>

 - ### Programming Language
-  #### English
    - Python is a high-level, general-purpose, interpreted programming language created by Guido van Rossum in 1991.
-It is designed to be concise, readable, and comes with a rich standard library, enabling developers to write code quickly and efficiently.
+It is designed to be concise, readable, and comes with a rich standard library, allowing developers to write code quickly and efficiently. standard library, enabling developers to write code quickly and efficiently.
    - Python is widely used in web development, scientific computing, data analysis, artificial intelligence, machine learning, and various other fields.
 It features dynamic typing, automatic garbage collection, and supports multiple platforms.
    - With an active community, Python has a plethora of third-party libraries and tools, making development even more convenient.
 Python has become a popular choice for both beginners and experienced developers.